Photos show $40 million motorcycle collection tied to Ryan Wedding, Olympic athlete-turned-alleged-drug-kingpin

 Earlier this month, the FBI released a newly obtained photo of Wedding, who is believed to be residing in Mexico.
 He should be considered armed and dangerous, according to the FBI.

 Wedding competed for the Canadian national team in the 2002 Salt Lake City Winter Olympic Games before he was convicted in 2009 for conspiracy to distribute cocaine.
 He served time in prison until he was released in December 2010.
-Some time after that, he founded his drug trafficking enterprise, federal prosecutors allege.
+Some time after that, federal prosecutors allege, he founded his drug trafficking enterprise.

 Federal authorities allege Wedding is responsible for routinely shipping hundreds of kilograms of cocaine from Colombia, through Mexico and Southern California to Canada and other U.S. locations.
 Wedding is also accused of ordering multiple murders, including the murder of a federal witness in January 2025.